 “The Howard County Delegation to the Maryland General Assembly, chaired by Senator Clarence Lam and Delegate Courtney Watson, will hold a public hearing for citizen input on local legislation proposed for the 2023 General Assembly session.
-The hearing will be held in the Banneker Room in the George Howard building from 7pm until approximately 9:30pm.
-Signup will occur from 6:20 pm-6:50pm outside the Banneker Room.
-Please bring 13 copies of written testimony if it accompanies oral testimony.
-Speaking is not a requirement, so written testimony may also be emailed to firstname.lastname@example.org .
+The hearing will be held in the Banneker Room in the George Howard building from 7pm until approximately 11pm.
+Signup will be available online from 6pm on 12/12 until 6:30pm on 12/14.
+In person signup will also be available until 6:50pm on 12/14 outside the Banneker Room.
+The link to the form will be posted here in the coming weeks.
+It is recommended that you bring 13 copies of written testimony if it accompanies oral testimony.
+Speaking is not a requirement, so written testimony may also be emailed to firstname.lastname@example.org.

 If necessary, a second hearing on December 15th at 7pm will be held via Zoom to hear testimony that could not be heard on the first night.
 An announcement will be made if this is the case.
 The hearing will be live streamed on the Maryland General Assembly website (http://mgaleg.maryland.gov).